Josias Hatton (1757-1798)

 Unlike many of his companions, Hatton survived the battle and was not captured.
 He likely continued to fight, helping the Maryland Regiment secure America’s first victory at the Battle of Harlem Heights in September 1776 where they were praised for their “gallant behavior” and “splendid spirit and animation.”
 They fought again at the Battle of White Plains in October where, despite the Maryland troops’ immense improvement, there was no clear victory.
 Unfortunately, the First Maryland Regiment suffered greatly.

--Natalie Miller, Maryland Society Sons of the American Revolution Research Fellow, 2018.
+Natalie Miller, Maryland Society Sons of the American Revolution Research Fellow, 2018.
 Special thanks to Jimmy Vaughn.

 Mark Andrew Tacyn, "To the End: The First Maryland Regiment and the American Revolution," (PhD diss., University of Maryland College Park, 1999), 48-73; "Extract of a letter from New-York," 1 September 1776, American Archives, 5th series, vol. 2, 107.

 Return of the Maryland troops, 27 September 1776, from Fold3.com; Pension of John Hughes.
 National Archives, Revolutionary War Pension and Bounty Land-Warrant Application Files, S 5954, from fold3.com.